 Laundry Dryer Fire Safety

-- Verify that dryer lint traps are in good condition and being cleaned often to prevent buildup
+- Verify that laundry dryer lint traps are in good condition and being cleaned often to prevent buildup

 Flammable Liquid Fire Safety